RapidFingers/Craxe/Readme.md

 * Classes: constructor, methods, instance fields
 * Basic types: Int, Float, String, Bool and Array
 * Enums and ADT
-* Expressions: for, while, if
+* Expressions: for, while, if, switch
 * Stdin output by trace

 ## How to use it